 12. What kind of parent do you think you would become?

+If asked too soon, this can turn into one of the debatable relationship questions that can freak your partner out, leaving them thinking that you’re moving too fast in the relationship.
 This kind of question should be asked at a later stage when the relationship is mature and maybe marriage is just around the corner.
 Prior to that, it sounds contrived and can catch your partner off guard.

-Related reading: 51 Deep Relationship Questions To Ask For A Better Love Life
+Related Reading: 51 Deep Relationship Questions To Ask For A Better Love Life

 13. If you want to ask me anything and want me to be truthful, what would that be?

-A question cannot be more open ended than this.
+A question cannot be more open-ended than this.
 You could ask anything and everything under the sun under this vague umbrella.
 So, depending on what your partner wants you to admit, they can ask what they wish, including things you’d rather keep under wraps.
 Unless your life is like an open book, this question must be avoided.

 14. Are you happy with the amount of time that we can spend without each other?